-1. Contrary to popular belief Ariocarpus do not present any special problems in cultivation.
-Granted, these plants require a little more attention (or rather neglect) than your average cactus but there are many others far more difficult to grow.
+1. Contrary to popular belief, Ariocarpus do not present any special problems in cultivation.
+Granted, these plants require a little more attention (or rather neglect) than your average cactus, but there are many others far more difficult to grow.
 An Ariocarpus, if cared for properly, will grow steadily and flower reliably.

 2. Cultural advice like "grow in full sun" and "give at least two hefty waterings in the growing season" (Needham, 1983) may very well explain the descriptive term "living fossils" often applied to Ariocarpus plants.
-In my Mediterranean climate Ariocarpus certainly appreciate some shading and require as much water as all other cacti, especially if grown in clay pots.
+In my Mediterranean climate, Ariocarpus certainly appreciate some shading and require as much water as all other cacti, especially if grown in clay pots.

-3. "Ariocarpus are the slowest growing cacti".
+3. "Ariocarpus are the slowest growing cacti."
 Well, they are particularly slow in childhood, but a 4 inches (10 cm) A. retusus can be grown in about five years, which beats many other cacti.
-If you want to experience "slow" try some Aztekium from seed.
+If you want to experience "slow," try some Aztekium from seed.

 5. "Ariocarpus seedlings are exceptionally prone to rot."
-In my experience this is not true, in fact, I have come to realize that Ariocarpus seedlings benefit, more so than other cacti seedlings, from a humid closed environment during their first year of growth.
+In my experience, this is not true.
+In fact, I have come to realize that Ariocarpus seedlings benefit, more so than other cacti seedlings, from a humid closed environment during their first year of growth.
 This was actually the cornerstone in developing a reliable method for raising it from seed.

 Subscribe now and be up to date with our latest news and updates.